 "Farmers throughout the country are discovering new uses for America's most useful vehicle on their farms."

-Download a printable poster-size copy (60K GIF) of the illustration.
+Download the printable copy (60K GIF) of the picture.

 Alden Jewell sent along another in this series of ads, which clearly uses another revised illustration.
 This time, the farmer is apparently returning from town with the supplies.

 Download the picture (60K GIF) sized to print on 8.5x11" paper.

 Alden also found this one, date of publication unknown, advertising another dealer: Pinnacle's Garage in Hollister CA.

 The Hurricane engine slogan "More Power to You" was also used in one of the larger 1953 Farm Journal Ads, but the text and picture here seem to be aimed at a wider audience, rather than at the agricultural sector specifically.